 Students identify a preliminary thesis topic during the fall of their senior year.
-This process requires the preparation of a research proposal that includes a two- to three-page (double-spaced) prospectus outlining the goals of the project.
+This process requires the preparation of a research proposal that includes a (double-spaced) prospectus (approximately 1,000 words) outlining the goals of the project.
 This text must address which methodologies the student intends to use, the primary objects under investigation and how the project relates to current scholarship.
-This document will also include a bibliography and a list of courses (ARHS and otherwise) that have contributed to the proposal's formation.
-It is expected, though not necessarily required, that the proposal will have originated in a 200- or 300-level course.
+This document also includes a bibliography and a list of courses (ARHS and otherwise) that have contributed to the proposal's formation.
+It is expected, though not necessarily required, that the proposal has originated in a 200- or 300-level course.

 Students submit their proposal to the department chair, who collects and distributes each document to the faculty.
-Faculty will approve or reject each proposal based on whether the topic is reasonable in scope and clear in methodology.
+Faculty approve or reject each proposal based on whether the topic is reasonable in scope and clear in methodology.
 A student whose proposal is rejected must resubmit the document based on faculty recommendations.
 Students who receive faculty approval expand the project over the course of the fall semester and during winter break.
 Students are encouraged to consult with appropriate faculty to develop the project.